5 Key points:

 Fig 4.
 The difference between transrectal and transperineal prostate biopsy

 Whichever route is used, the accuracy rate for ultrasound guided biopsy is still in the range of 95%.
-Multiparametric MRI is increasingly being done to pre-locate the suspicious cancerous areas, and facilitate ultrasound-fusion biopsy method [Fig 5].
-This would also reduce the number of biopsy samples (usually up to 20 cores) compared to saturation method where > 30 samples are taken.
+Multiparametric MRI is increasingly being done to pre-locate the most-suspicious cancer areas, and facilitate ultrasound-fusion biopsy method to improve the biopsy accuracy rate to 99% [Fig 5].
+Fusion biopsy method will also reduce the number of biopsy samples (usually up to 20 cores) compared to saturation method where > 30 samples are taken.

 Fig 5.
 Multiparametric MRI – ultrasound fusion biopsy technique

-Upon confirmation, further investigations are done to stage the cancer and this is through a pelvic MRI [Fig 6] and a bone scan [Fig 7].
+Upon confirmation of cancer, further investigations are done to stage the cancer using MRI [Fig 7] and a bone scan [Fig 8].

-Fig 6.
-MRI of prostate to assess the location of the tumour and stage of the cancer in the pelvis
+Fig 7.
+MRI of prostate to assess the location of the tumour and stage the cancer

 Early Prostate Cancer (Stage 1 & 2)